-Join Turi McKinley for an in-depth discussion in this video Managing creative flow, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Managing creative flow, part of Learning Design Thinking: Lead Change in Your Organization.

 - Creative flow is about achieving the mental space for creative thinking.
 However, not everybody gets into the flow in the same way, and it could be particularly challenging when you have people who use your product, or stakeholders from other parts of the business collaborating with you who may not be as comfortable with ambiguity as you and your team.
 Much of what we call design thinking is about having a set of methods and approaches that help people get into the creative flow, a mental space that's both active and tranquil.

 This state of mind allows for new idea generation, provocative thinking, and the confidence to offer an untested or unusual idea.
 When you're bringing others together to collaborate with you, you need strategies to help keep them focused on small enough asks that they don't get lost in the big picture, and with the safety to offer untested ideas.
 So, facilitation skills are key, but I find one of the most effective methods for getting teams into flow is timeboxing activities.

 It works for internal teams and for co-creation with users or stakeholders.
 So, timeboxing is a collaboration technique that uses methods such as worksheets, which build from small focused questions to bigger creative moments.
 It keeps the time for each quite limited, so teams suspend their judgement and have enough focus for creative ideas to come forward.
 Timeboxing does take a bit of planning.
 You determine the amount of time you work together, and you map that time into manageable steps, each of which result in something tangible like an idea or a sketch.